andreas-schoch/dominoscript/readme.md

 **<ins>Labels are probably not what you expect them to be.</ins>**
 - They are <ins>not</ins> strings, but negative numbers.
 - They are auto generated and self decrementing: `-1`, `-2`, `-3`, etc. ...
+- You can kind of imagine them as a pointer to a specific cell address.

 Executing the LABEL instruction pops the address of the cell you want to label from the stack and assigns it to the next available negative number label.